How much do you cost? Will it help if I tell you that I’m on a budget or I have a small wedding?

 Will the photos be edited?

 Yes.
 All of our photos are edited in Lightroom, where we make adjusts in exposure, color, and contrast.
 We will remove noticeable blemishes in close up photos of our clients for both engagement shoots and weddings.
 Additional retouching is carried out on a case by case basis, and additional fees may apply depending on the request.
+Generally if a request cannot be done in Lightroom we will charge additional post production fees.

 Will you do special effects or process my photos like XYZ Photography?